Utsira/Soda/README.md

 #### `Soda.TextScroll`, `Soda.TextWindow`

 `Soda.TextScroll` is a window for handling scrolling through large bodies of text. `Soda.TextWindow` is a wrapper that adds a close button to the text window.
+Additional argument:

+  + `textBody` - string. the body of text to be scrolled.

 Additional method:

    + `:inputString(string)` - as above